wix-playground/next-gen/docs/NoChef.md

   * dns: moving to public zones will allow us to not use internal dns with custom rules (just caching).
 Even more.
 We don't need our internal dns servers
   * dispatcher/routers: build/test packages with config files for all required dc/type.
 This will allow us to test and fast roll-back.
   * zookeeper: switch to native etcd in k8s
+    * @Wigor I suggest move data from ZK to usual MySQL with replication.
+It will make everything much faster.
+After moving to kube there will be only artifacts metadata, no servers at all.
   * elasticsearch: move inside k8s.
 Probably, designated cluster
 * DB: we also can move DB into k8s with persistent nodes/disks.
 This will allow us to manage access easily with network policies
 * PCI: ~~